primadi/lokstra/docs/00-introduction/README.md

 curl http://localhost:8080/users   # → ["Alice","Bob","Charlie"]
 ```

 **💭 Note**: This is a simplified introduction example.
-For complete runnable examples, see the [Quick Start](quick-start.md) guide and [Examples](../01-essentials/06-putting-it-together/README.md) section.
+For complete runnable examples with proper project structure, see:
+- [Quick Start](quick-start.md) - Your first working API in 5 minutes
+- [Examples](examples/README.md) - 4 progressive examples from basics to production

 ---